adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 Inventory
 =========

-- [ ] As a player, I can add coins
+- [x] As a player, I can add coins

-- [ ] As a player, I can delete coins
+- [x] As a player, I can delete coins

-- [ ] As a player, I can edit coins
+- [x] As a player, I can edit coins

-- [ ] As a player, I can view total weight for coins
+- [x] As a player, I can view total weight for coins

+- [x] As a player, I can view total gold for coins

 - [ ] As a player, I can add a magic item